Raw vector

 CVE-2020-9859 is a high-severity Double Free (CWE-415) vulnerability in Apple Ipados.
 Its CVSS base score is 7.8 (High).

-Operationally, ranked at the 26.4th percentile by exploit likelihood (below the median); CISA has added it to the Known Exploited Vulnerabilities catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Client Execution (T1203); ranked in the top 46% of CVEs by exploit likelihood; CISA has added it to the Known Exploited Vulnerabilities catalog.

 A memory consumption issue tracked as CVE-2020-9859 and assigned CWE-415 was present in multiple Apple platforms.
 The flaw resided in the affected versions of iOS, iPadOS, macOS Catalina, tvOS, and watchOS and stemmed from inadequate memory handling that could be triggered by a local process.